golang-leipzig/state-of-go-in-2022/Slides.md

 A bunch of tools were developed by the community to workaround the dependency problem, with `dep` being the most popular one.

 However, the Go team decided to work on their own concept which would then become _Go Modules_.
-Modules can be used with the `go` tool and don't require any third-party dependency but in the beginning they were not enabled by default.
+Modules can be used with the `go` tool and don't require any third-party tool but in the beginning they were not enabled by default.

 Still, adoption of Go Modules was already very high in 2019 as the following chart from [2019's developer survey results](https://go.dev/blog/survey2019-results) shows: